 Try and understand instruments/sounds in sub-bass, bass, mid, and high frequencies.
 Listen for musical and artistic expressions.
 When new instruments are introduced, how are they altering the mix?
 How is the depth and width of the track changing as it progresses?
 How are the low-end, mids and highs behaving all together?

-Next, divide the song into musical frequency ranges without specifying the ranges' specific numerical frequencies.
+Next, divide the song into musical frequency ranges.
 What is causing the most minimal rumbling?
-What causes the bass sensation?
+What frequency range causes the bass sensation?
 What's kicking you in the stomach?
 Where on the frequency spectrum is the lead instrument located?
 Where are the guitars?
 What musical instruments and frequency ranges are performing chords?
 What, and in what range, is the lead instrument's or voice's counterpoint?
 What audio is setting the mood?
 What instruments or sounds are creating width in the track?

 Once you grasp a hold of guessing the instruments, frequencies and sounds right, it is time to put numbers to the sounds.